-Use Auto Defrost for meat, poultry and fish.
+Use Auto Defrost for meat, poultry and fish weighing up to 2.5 pounds.
 Use Time Defrost for most other frozen foods.

 Auto Defrost automatically sets the defrosting times and power levels to give even defrosting results for meats, poultry and fish.